-What's a jumbo mortgage?
+What's a jumbo mortgage in Arizona?

 To understand a jumbo loan, it is important to understand how banks lend money to home buyers.
 Prior to 1938, prospective home buyers would go to their bank and request a loan to buy a house.
 The bank examined the buyer’s qualifications (i.e. employment, savings, down payment, etc.) just as banks do today.
 Then, the board of directors would approve or turn down the buyer’s application.
 If the bank accepted the application, the bank would use “its money. . . (the depositor’s money)” to pay the seller.
 The home buyer would then pay off the bank with interest.
 But as soon as the vault was empty, the bank quit lending money.

 Banking was like a waiter with a water pitcher filling up empty drinking glasses around the dining table until the pitcher ran dry.
 Only after obtaining more deposits could the bank keep loaning money.
 Prospective home buyers were forced to travel from bank to bank to look for a bank that would provide them loan financing .

 So along comes the great depression.
 Countless number of Americans are unemployed, banks are foreclosing on home owners, and needless to say, banks are reluctant to loan money to anybody, regardless of whether they’re qualified buyers or not.

 In response to the lack of lending, the Federal government created the Federal National Mortgage Association (Fannie Mae) that would buy home loans from banks.
 Here is how it worked.

 The bank would examine the borrower’s ability to payback the bank just like before, and if qualified would loan the money to the home buyer.
 The bank then sells the loan to the federal government . . . and Uncle Sam reimburses the bank with a commission for generating the loan.
 With this legislation, banks never run out of money, and the bank can lend, lend, lend.